PeterHDS/peterolu-giab-parity-nextflow/README.md

 * benchmarking and improving **variant-calling pipelines**, or
 * designing **health data tools** that clinicians and researchers can trust.

-If you’re reviewing this as a mentor, partner organisation or potential employer, this repo is a small but concrete example of how I approach that work.
+If you’re reviewing this as a mentor, partner organisation or potential employer, I hope this repo demonstrates my commitment to meaningful collaboration and how I approach that work.

 ---